 Best Market in Viet Nam – Mekong Delta

-Say goodbye to your scooter, and welcome to the Mekong River.
-This region close to HCMC is famous for its floating market, especially Phung Hiep and Cai Be.
-Farmers from every corner of the Delta come here to sell and buy their products, and you can find there almost everything you can think of.
-From the common tropical fruits like coconuts, mango, oranges, to weird things like the heap of turtles, snakes, or even box full of insects, depending on the local season.
-On this floating market, you can also find out other floating things as restaurants, bars, gas stations, and even shops.
-The market opens at 3 am on only a typical day, so you should prepare well if you want to explore this unique market in Viet Nam.
+Bid farewell to your scooter and hello to the Mekong River.
+This area near HCMC is well-known for its floating markets, particularly Phung Hiep and Cai Be.
+Farmers from all over the Delta come here to sell and buy, and you can find almost anything you can think of.
+Depending on the season, everything from common tropical fruits like coconuts, mangoes, and oranges but also restaurants, bars, gas stations, and even shops on this floating market.
+The market opens at 3 a.m., so plan ahead of time if you want to visit this one-of-a-kind market.